CharlieInRain/docs-site/docs/faq/bsc/bsc.md

 * Expand the use cases of BNB token

-## Binance Smart Chain is EVM-compatible.
+## BNB Smart Chain is EVM-compatible.
 What does that mean?

 EVM means Ethereum Virtual Machine.
-Any smart-contract written to run in EVM can be easily ported to Binance Smart Chain.
+Any smart-contract written to run in EVM can be easily ported to BNB Smart Chain.

-## Can developers make hybrid Dapps using both Binance Chain and Binance Smart Chain in one single Dapp?
+## Can developers make hybrid Dapps using both BNB Beacon Chain and BNB Smart Chain in one single Dapp?

 Yes, with the help of native cross-chain functions